Head Softball Coach

 Kieff comes to Dakota Wesleyan with 20 years of softball coaching experience under his belt.
-Most recently, he was the head of the Sioux Falls Diamonds Fastpitch Softball Club, which he helped get started five years ago.
-The program started as one team when Kieff started it five years ago, and has grown to 12 teams spanning in ages from 9-and-under to 18-and-under.
-He is the head coach of the 14u Diamonds Gold team, which won its division at the USSSA South Dakota State Tournament in Sioux Falls in June.
+Most recently, he was the head of the Sioux Falls Diamonds Fastpitch Softball Club, which he helped start.
+The program started as one team, and has grown to more than a dozen teams spanning in ages from 9-and-under to 18-and-under.

-Kieff currently lives in Sioux Falls with his wife, and they have two grown children and one grandchild.
+Kieff currently lives in Sioux Falls with his wife, Mary, and they have two grown children and two grandchildren.

 Assistant Softball Coach